cs2113-f24/cs2113-f24.github.io/wrkshts/J3-wrksht.md

 ```

-Draw the class hierarchy for the above classes, that is the UML diagram that simply shows who inherits from whom.

-#### s

-TODO

-### q

-Continuing with the classes from the previous question, consider a mystery function that returns a object of the given class.  **You do not know the definition of the mystery function, other than it compiles properly and returns an object of the class.** For each of the following method calls marked below, indicate the value of the output, if the output cannot be determined, or if there is an error.
+Consider a mystery function that returns a object of the given class.  **You do not know the definition of the mystery function, other than it compiles properly and returns an object of the class.** For each of the following method calls marked below, indicate the value of the output, if the output cannot be determined, or if there is an error.

 ```java